AdamF42/manjaro-zsh-config-install/README.md

 4. **Restart your terminal** or run `source ~/.zshrc` to apply the changes.

+5. **Select the MesloLGS NF font**

+After running the script, make sure to select the MesloLGS NF font in your terminal emulator.
+Refer to the following link for instructions: [Powerlevel10k Font Installation](https://github.com/romkatv/powerlevel10k/blob/master/font.md#manual-font-installation)

 ## Customization

 You can customize the script to suit your preferences, such as modifying the plugins or themes that are installed.
 Simply edit the `install_zsh.sh` script before running it.

+## Tested Operating Systems

+This script has been tested on the following operating systems:

+- Ubuntu 24.04
+- Kubuntu 24.04

 ## License